CoopHive/Apiary/design.md

  * you must correctly report your wallet address (we're not actually doing cryptography in the simulator)
  * we're ignoring gas
- * we MUST include a TX object with the correct address and value (which can be 0) in very tx call
+ * we MUST include a TX object with the correct address and value (which can be 0) in every tx call

 ## services